vietnam hat market

 hoi an market

+“May I take your picture?”
+I asked while I also mimed the action with my camera around my neck so that I could make sure I was understood.
 The baby duckling vendor who a few moments ago was smiling and laughing with her friends looked at me and said with a stone face “Yes – for $1.”

 My initial elation quickly faded, my expression on my face no longer a smile, I swallowed my rejection and solemnly responded “No thank you.” as I began to walk away.
 In those few seconds I thought about how Hoi An had indeed changed in little ways since I was last here.
 Sure – it was still wall-to-wall tailors, shoe shops, and cheap souvenir stands, but this request for money was new.

-I remember Hoi An being one of my favorite stops during my Vietnam travel in 2007 – it was untouched by the destruction of war and they had just started to build high end resorts and restaurants to lure more tourists in.
-At that time I loved to shop for things – after all I still sort of had a ‘home’ to put things in.
-However no longer do I shop as I don’t have anywhere to put such things, but I was willing to help Evie discover the joy of shopping in Hoi An.
+I remember Hoi An being one of my favorite stops during my Vietnam travel in 2007 – it was untouched by the destruction of war, and they had just started to build high-end resorts and restaurants to lure more tourists in.
+At that time, I loved to shop for things – after all, I still sort of had a ‘home’ to put things in.
+However, no longer do I shop as I don’t have anywhere to put such things, but I was willing to help Evie discover the joy of shopping in Hoi An.
 I played the role of responsible adult (bad cop) as she tried on dresses (good cop) and dealt with aggressive tailors and negotiations.

 But I was really excited to get back to Hoi An for photography.
 I had one of my best photo experiences in this little town early in the morning.
 I accidentally stumbled across the morning fish market with activity which resembled the NYSE trading floor – but smellier.
-I loved those photos and was anxious to take some present day images too with a better camera and hopefully more skill.
-After all – I seldom get the chance to photograph an area twice.
-However my guide regretfully informed me that the fish market that used to take part in the heart of the Hoi An market early in the morning was no longer – it had moved to another location – in what I can only assume was to get away from the prodding, camera-wielding tourists like myself.
+I loved those photos and was anxious to take some present-day images too, with a better camera and hopefully more skill.
+After all, I seldom get the chance to photograph an area twice.
+However, my guide regretfully informed me that the fish market that used to take part in the heart of the Hoi An market early in the morning was no longer – it had moved to another location, in what I can only assume was to get away from the prodding, camera-wielding tourists like myself.

 Regardless of the lack of fish market, I still decided I wanted to see if I could find the real town here in old quarter Hoi An yet – or had is all been swallowed up by progress.
 I got up on one of our free mornings with the sunrise to go photograph the streets and specifically the market.
 I tried to convince Evie to come too but when the early morning came she succumbed to the comfortable bed.